Susmit-A/AndroidAceEditor/README.md

 # AndroidAceEditor
-This project is an attempt to integrate a text/code editor as a modular component of the overall UI.
+This is a text/code editor meant for integration as a modular component of the overall UI.
 The aim is to provide a powerful editor that can be used just like any other View.

 Ace text editor has been used for this purpose because it is feature-rich, fast, and easy to modify and embed in applications.

-Please note that this library currently supports android version 5.0(Lollipop) and above.
+Please note that this library is currently supported android version 5.0(Lollipop) and above.

 Integration to existing project
 ---